microsoft/lisa/Documents/How-to-use.md

 Per Category, each XML file has VM name, Resource Group name, etc. We do not recommend to make change of the file.

+## Add test case in Azure

+    1. Design test case and its configuration.
+    2. Create a new test case xml file under ./XML/TestCases folder.
+Or, update with new tags in the existing xml file.
+    3. Define testName, PowershellScript, setupType, Platform, Category, Area and Tags as required.
+Add optional tag if needed.
+    4. Test design may have two ways;
+        a.
+A single PowerShell script execution: A single PowerShell script imports builtin library modules and posts the result.
+            For example, 'BVT-VERIFY-DEPLOYMET-PROVISION.ps1' shows this script calls 'DeployVMS' function for its testing and collect the result by 'CheckKernelLogs'.
+'DeplyVM' and 'CheckKernelLogs' are builtin modules in ./Libraries/CommonFunctions.psm1 module.
+You can add new module or update existing ones for further development.
+        b.
+PowerShell script wraps multiple non-PowerShell script like Bash or Python scripts: Like 'VERIFY-TEST-SCRIPT-IN-LINUX-GUEST.ps1', the PowerShell script wraps the multiple Bash or Python script as a parameter of 'RunLinuxCmd' PS module.
+    5. Before PR review, we recommend you run script testing in cmdline/API mode.
+See above instruction.

 ## Support Contact

 Contact LisaSupport@microsoft.com (Linux Integration Service Support), if you have technical issues.